totten/bknix/README.md

 * `loco run`: [Loco](https://github.com/totten/loco) runs local processes in the foreground.
   It can be configured by editing the YAML file ([loco.yml](.loco/loco.yml)), by setting environment variables (`HTTPD_PORT` et al), and/or by editing the [configuration templates](.loco/config).
-* `bknix run` (*legacy/deprecated*): The original, [built-in launch script](pkgs/launcher).
-This also runs local processes in the foreground.
-  However, compared to `loco`, the configuration is quirkier and harder to adjust.
-(Ex: You have to reinstall after making a configuration change.
-Ex: It launches everything *except* mysqld.)
 * `systemd`: This is a common process manager on Linux hosts.
 There are templates for using `bknix run` as a `systemd` unit.
   (*These templates should be reworked.
 This is the main reason why `bknix run` still exists.*)